rewake/PageLock/README.md

 ## How to Install

-Installation is "simple".
+Installation is simple.

 1. Copy the file `redir.php` to your webserver
 2. Update the value for the `TARGET_PAGE` constant with your tracker URL
 3. Pick an encryption code, and set it for the `SEC` constant (e.g. `LockItUp!`)
-4. Edit your landing page (make sure it has a php extension) and include the PageLock Check code at the top.
+4. Edit your landing page (make sure it has a `.php` file extension) and include the PageLock Check code at the top.
 You can find the Check code in the `check.php` file in this repo
 5. Change the value for the `EXPIRE_SECS` constant if you want your links to timeout less or greater then 1 hour.
 The default is 3600 seconds, i.e. 1 hour
 6. Make sure you update the `SEC` constant to the same encryption key as in step 3
 7. Lastly - update the code in the `invalidSig` function to show your fake page, or better redirect to a fallback campaign